alkem-io/website/content/en/about-investors-information/index.md

         Providing <b>safe digital spaces</b>, with control and trust.
 Where people and AI work together, solving societal challenges.

-        Introducing Virtual Contributors, created based on trusted bodies of knowledge and using AI.
+        Introducing <b>Virtual Contributors</b>, created based on trusted bodies of knowledge and using AI.
 Ready at all times to contribute expertise, do work, and supercharge your output.

         Alkemio offers a SaaS platform for change makers.
 Beachhead markets are the public sector and education in the Netherlands. **€170k revenue in 2023**.